Error-331/code_tests/docs/bible/links.md

 Hopes To Reality - July 3 (Faith grows as we exercise it; Faith takes hold of hope and bets everything on it; May we too answer the call of God with obedience, hold on to his love, and trust his faithfulness);

+Take Your Time - July 4 (Instead of treating everything as an emergency, consider how you can approach necessary tasks throughout your day; A simple turning of your thoughts to God can make all the difference in the peace and hope of your heart);

+Fully Supplied - July 5 (To God be the glory, for he shall supply what we need);

 ## Misc

 Христос и Крест (Франко);